emiHuy/task-flow/README.md

 # TaskFlow

 ## Description
-This is a to-do list application that groups tasks together and displays them in a sorted order.
+A simple to-do list application that helps users organize tasks and displays them in a sorted order.

 ## Project Metadata
 **Author:** Emily <br>